 As a group, RASopathies represent one of the most common malformation syndromes, with an in...

-The Revised Atlanta classification of acute pancreatitis (2012) is an international multidisciplinary classification of acute pancreatitis severity.
-It is an update of the 1991 Atlanta classification of acute pancreatitis.
+The Revised Atlanta classification of acute pancreatitis (2012) is an international multidisciplinary classification of the severity of acute pancreatitis, updating the 1991 Atlanta classification.
+This has been further revised in 2016 6.

 The Tanaka criteria (or Fukuoka consensus guidelines) is a classification system for intraductal papillary mucinous neoplasms (IPMNs) and mucinous cystic neoplasms (MCNs).